 Occasionally, borders are only open for locals.
 Sometimes visas on arrival aren’t available at smaller border crossings.
 Some border crossings are notorious for bribes or scams and should be avoided if possible.
 Some are simply hectic.
 Research each border that you plan to cross to make sure that it is open and crossable without too much hassle.

-After researching entry requirements, you may have found that some visas are overly complicated or just not possible logistically with your itinerary.
+After researching entry requirements, you may have found that some visas are overly complicated or just not possible logistically with your round the world trip itinerary.
 At this point, revisit your itinerary and re-evaluate your plans.

 Consider changing the order of the countries that you plan to visit.
 You could also substitute countries with other nearby countries with visas that are easier to obtain.

-While planning my round the world trip, I really wanted to visit Russia.
+While planning my round-the-world trip, I really wanted to visit Russia.
 I found that the visa was too expensive and time-consuming to get.
 After researching, I decided to visit St. Petersburg by ferry because a visa wasn’t required.
 I then visited the Baltic countries instead of traveling around Russia.
+This was a nice compromise.

-Transportation: Round the World Flights and Ground Transportation
+Step 4: Plan Transportation: Round the World Tickets and Ground Transportation

 In this case, you book all of your flights before you leave home.
-A round the world flight ticket is essentially a flight pass with one of the major airline alliances.
-The main three are:
+A round the world ticket is essentially a flight pass with one of the major airline alliances.
+The three alliances include One World, Star Alliance, and SkyTeam.
+Another company called Air Treks offers round-the-world tickets on a wide range of airlines.

 Each ticketing company has slightly different terms and conditions.
-If you choose the round the world ticket route, you can only fly airlines in the alliance that you choose.
+If you choose the rtw ticket route, you can only fly airlines in the alliance that you choose.

 Generally, tickets are sold in terms of miles or segments.
-If you’re buying a ticket based on miles, you can choose from 26000, 29000, or 39000 miles for economy tickets.
-Each ticket has a maximum number of stopovers that you can make.
+If you’re buying a rtw ticket based on miles, you can choose from 26,000, 29,000, or 39,000 miles for economy tickets.
+Each rtw ticket has a maximum number of stopovers that you can make.

-- Saves time- You don’t have to spend time shopping around for each flight on your journey.
+- Saves time- You don’t have to spend time shopping around for each flight during your journey.
 You can easily book everything with one company.

-- Can be cheaper- If you choose the right ticket for your trip and you’re smart with your booking, you can save around 25% by buying a round the world ticket.
+- Can be cheaper- If you choose the right rtw ticket for your trip and you’re smart with your booking, you can save around 25% by buying a round-the-world ticket.
 This is particularly true if you visit a lot of obscure or less popular destinations.

 - More convenient- You book all of your flights before you leave home.
 It’s one less thing to worry about while you’re on the road.